0

 Rehabilitated turtles are taken to a local beach and allowed to return to the ocean once the South Carolina Department of Natural Resources clears them for release.
 The average turnaround time for an injured turtle is 7–8 months.
 The South Carolina Aquarium has rehabilitated and released over 250 sea turtles since 2000.
 The McNair Center for Sea Turtle Research and Conservation serves as the Aquarium's in-house research facility especially for sea turtle knowledge.

-Text imported from Wikipedia article "South Carolina Aquarium" and modified on 23 July 2019 under the CC-BY-SA 3.0 license.
+Text imported from Wikipedia article "South Carolina Aquarium" and modified on July 23, 2019 according to the CC-BY-SA 4.0 International license.

 Participants